“Stellenbosch is famous for three things: its wine, its university (30,000 students) and its oak trees,” said Ian.

 We initially had a few reservations about Wine Flies.
 Google, and you’ll find that it gets nothing but rave reviews.

-Still, we thought their tour might be a bit kitschy.
 Their guides are called “wine lords,” and pictures on their website showed them wearing top hats.
 When we emailed Wine Flies, we heard back from “Lady Sue.”

-Having experienced some great wine tours around the world on our travels, we were a little apprehensive.
 Would this be a boozy day of tippling cheap wine and listening to poor jokes?
 Are Wine Flies’ wine tours in Stellenbosch any good?

 Our doubts were quickly put to rest.
 It turns out the “lord” and “lady” references are really just to take the snobbery out of wine tasting.
 Ian was a fount of wine knowledge (nor did he wear a top hat or call himself “Lord Ian”).